dojo/docs/quickstart/internationalization/resource-bundling.rst

 dojo.requireLocalization
 ------------------------

 `dojo.requireLocalization() <dojo/requireLocalization>`_ is used to declare usage of these resources and load them in the same way that dojo.requires() pulls in Javascript packages, but using the translation appropriate to the caller.
 The location of the bundle is specified using two arguments: the first is the directory structure containing the nls directory; the second is the name of the file in that directory containing the localized resources.
-The locale used is discovered at runtime from the browser, or specified by an override in `djConfig <djConfig#language-and-localization-settings-in-djconfig>`_.
-If `djConfig.extraLocale <djConfig#language-and-localization-settings-in-djconfig>`_ is set, the localizations in that list will be loaded also.
+The locale used is discovered at runtime from the browser, or specified by an override in `dojoConfig <dojo/config#language-and-localization-settings-in-dojoconfig>`_.
+If `dojoConfig.extraLocale <dojo/config#language-and-localization-settings-in-dojoconfig>`_ is set, the localizations in that list will be loaded also.

 dojo.i18n.getLocalization
 -------------------------